foobarjohnny/domain-list-community/README.md

 attrib `@cn` has a name that is extremely similar to data/cn, making it very easy to confuse the two.
 Its proper name should really be `@maybe_can_be_accessed_directly_inside_cn`.
-If a Client app doesn’t handle `@cn` with great care and instead treats it the same as cn, it will expose a soft spot to the GFW, leaving itself vulnerable to being manipulated at will by GFW.
+If a App doesn’t handle `@cn` with great care and instead treats it the same as cn, it will expose a soft spot to the GFW, leaving itself vulnerable to being manipulated at will by GFW.

 ## How to fix the bug

 change all `@cn` to `@maybe_can_access_directly_inside_cn`

+## How to use the bugfix version

+Method 1 : Need not change your App code, The steps for creating the dlc.dat file remain unchanged (which is same as original version) and list as below.
+The cost is a negligible performance drop for a 100 Mbps broadband connection.

+Method 2 : In your App code, precisely understand and carefully handle the attribute `@maybe_can_be_accessed_directly_inside_cn`, so that your App will not be manipulated at will by GFW.

 ## Purpose of this project